 Amanda Claire Hoover’s practice focuses on representing individuals and companies in white collar defense and investigations as well as complex civil litigation.
 She has broad experience in the investigation process, including responding to subpoenas and other forms of government process, preparing for and conducting interviews, managing document review and production, and advocating for her clients to government agencies.
 She also has experience in all stages of federal and state court litigation.
 She has advised clients on a wide array of law enforcement, intelligence, national security, privacy/cybersecurity, cross-border transactions, and public international law issues.
 Ms. Hoover maintains an active pro bono practice, especially in the areas of criminal defense and voting rights.

 Ms. Hoover served as a law clerk to the Honorable Judith W. Rogers of the US Court of Appeals for the DC Circuit and the Honorable Richard J. Leon of the US District Court for the District of Columbia.
-Ms. Hoover received her law degree cum laude from Harvard Law School, where she was an Editor on the Harvard Law Review and won the Ames Moot Court Competition.
+Ms. Hoover received her law degree cum laude from Harvard Law School, where she served as an Executive Editor on the Harvard Law Review and won the Ames Moot Court Competition.
 During law school, Ms. Hoover interned for the US Department of Justice in the Criminal Division and for the US Attorney's Office for the District of Massachusetts.
-She graduated as a Morehead-Cain Scholar from the University of North Carolina at Chapel Hill, earning a BA with highest honors in Political Science and Peace, War & Defense.

 - JD, Harvard Law School, 2016, cum laude